TheMelodyOfCode/React--Firebase--Recipes-App/README.md

 >> - firebase init
 >> - go to the process and choose the following
 >> - Hosting with Gitub Action Deploy
->> - build directory insted of public for REACT
+>> - N - run build script before every deploy
 >> - automtic deploy on push to main branch
->> - N - don't overwrite index.html
 >> - choose repository to deploy from *username/repo-name*
 >> - N - don't run a buils script beforehand
 >> - automatic deploy when PR is merged to main branch